ujwalap801/SQL/Data_Database/Readme.md

 # Table Constraints

 A table constraint is a rule applied to a table in a database to enforce certain conditions on the data within that table.
 Constraints help maintain data integrity and ensure the accuracy and reliability of the data.
 Here are the main types of table constraints:
+A table is a collection of related data held in a table format within a database

+## To check your table
+DESC table_name

 ## Types of Table Constraints